Jiangtian-Fei/EE542-a-smart-garage-system/README.md

 Open AWS SNS and set message type to tranctional.
 Install botos3 and pandas library.
 #### function:
 This file is compiled in an AWS SageMaker notebook instance.
 It can keep accessing the data in the AWS IoT Analytics dataset to see if there is new data added.
 If new data is detected and it has a status with "Exiting", program will search the entering time of the vehicle and send a SMS to the user of the vehicle based on a predefined dictionary.
 #### variable:
-dataset: name of dataset in AWS IoT Analytics
+dataset: name of dataset in AWS IoT Analytics.

 dict: dictionary that stores the users' phone number and vehicle number.
 Key: vehicle plate number.
 Value: vehicle's contact number.

 aws_access_key_id: keyid in IAM new user.

 aws_secret_access_key: secret key in IAM new user.

 ## Conclusion: